Xavier Tillman Player Props: Grizzlies vs. Mavericks

 Xavier Tillman Insights vs. the Mavericks

+- This season, Xavier Tillman has made 2.7 shots from the floor per game, which adds up to 4.4% of his team's total makes.

+- Tillman's opponents, the Mavericks, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Grizzlies rank 18th in possessions per game with 104.4.

-- The Mavericks are the 18th-ranked squad in the league, conceding 43.9 rebounds per game.
+- Defensively, the Mavericks are 14th in the league, conceding 113.2 points per game.

-- In terms of assists, the Mavericks are ranked ninth in the league, allowing 24.6 per game.
+- Conceding 43.9 rebounds per contest, the Mavericks are the 18th-ranked squad in the NBA.

+- The Mavericks give up 24.6 assists per contest, ninth-ranked in the league.

 Xavier Tillman vs. the Mavericks